-Long term care is fairly complex term that can involve a variety of care scenarios.
+Long-term care is a complex term that can involve a variety of care scenarios.

-Basically described, long term care is a service that generally involves skilled nursing care for medical conditions, and 24 hour supervision for seniors that are no longer able to provide sufficient care for themselves.
-Options for long term care consist of moving to a nursing home or residential care facility, or arranging the services of a live-in caregiver.
+Basically, long-term care is a service that generally involves skilled nursing care for medical conditions and 24-hour supervision for seniors that are no longer able to provide sufficient care for themselves.
+Options for long-term care consist of moving to a nursing home or residential care facility or arranging the services of a live-in caregiver.

 - Health status